jackmaden/philosophybreak/src/pages/articles/kant-transcendental-idealism-the-copernican-revolution-of-philosophy/index.md

 Well, Hume says, typically we observe that event B always follows event A, and then conclude that A thus _causes_ B.

 But this is a leap.
-All we can say, Hume points out, is that, based on our observations so far, B has always followed A. This is no reason, logically, to believe that B will follow A in future, nor to assert that A _causes_ B.
+All we can say, Hume points out, is that, _based on our observations so far_, B has always followed A. This is no reason, logically, to believe that B will follow A in future, nor to assert that A _causes_ B.

 According to Hume’s analysis, it turns out our entire concept of ‘causation’ is thus grounded not in logical necessity, but in habit and custom — and he applies this kind of skeptical analysis not just to causation but to many other sacred cows of metaphysics.